Common Furnace Error Codes

 Circuit board failure or control wired incorrectly

 Possible faulty wiring or control board.
+Book a professional repair.

 Flame sensed with gas valve off